MarimerLLC/BlazorHol/labs/15/readme.md

 The MAUI Community Toolkit is a collection of common elements for building MAUI applications.
 You can use the toolkit to add features to your application.

-1. Add a reference to the `Microsoft.Maui.CommunityToolkit` package
+1. Add a reference to the `CommunityToolkit.Maui` package
 2. Register the services in the `MauiProgram.cs` file

 ```csharp